Chaos Calls 01: Learning Visit

 Joe nods, “OK, we’ll just have to fight free form using two of the other swords we have here in the club, and we’ll have to use the remote sensor suits.
 Since you seem to be so good I want to see if you can score twice before I make five touches.”

 “That should be OK.
 Let’s look at what you’ve got, but let me finish this first, please.”
-He smiles, and nods, then he watches us put the fine edge back on the weapons before we oil them.
+He smiles, and nods yes, then he watches us put the fine edge back on the weapons before we oil them.
 It only takes me a few more minutes to do my katana.
 While the girls take a little longer, because they aren’t as experienced with sharpening swords as I am.
 I hand the stone I have over to Kira, and she starts sharpening my tanto.

 Leaving the girls Joe and I go to look in the other rooms for suitable swords to use in our match.
-They’ve a very nice collection of swords from across all the ages and cultures, including some fair US copies of Japanese swords.
-We settle on the use of a pair of Roman short swords for our match, mainly because they’re nothing like what we used in today’s sword work.
+They’ve a very nice collection of swords from across all the ages and cultures, including some good US copies of Japanese swords.
+We settle on the use of a pair of Roman short swords for our match, mainly because they’re nothing like what we’ve used in today’s sword work.
 One of the staff promises to bring them from the display case for us.
 Of course these are high quality copies, and not originals.
 We return to the first room to get ready for the match.

 A few minutes later we both don slightly different suits to those they use for the main fencing matches.
 These use a wireless unit stored in the protective helmet to send signals to the umpire.
 Also, they cover the chest and back in a set of zones, so the umpire can see where the strike is.
 Ground rules are agreed upon, and we get set.
-I’m allowed to be athletic in avoiding hits, but can’t use my feet to kick or strike with.
+I’m allowed to be athletic in avoiding hits, but I can’t use my feet to kick or strike with.
 The girls have the swords packed away, so Nadia holds the case while Tora holds the unopened suit bag.

 The umpire gives us the command to start, and we both stand there waiting for the other to attack so we can assess them.
 After a minute we both laugh at the situation.
-Since I’m technically the supplicant here I decide to start the attack, and am careful to keep my balance on my back foot while I take small sliding steps toward Joe.
+Since I’m technically the supplicant here I decide to start the attack, and I’m careful to keep my balance on my back foot while I take small sliding steps toward Joe.
 He smiles when I move forward.
 I swing my sword in front of me before we get close, and turn my wrist to make a powerful swing back across my body when we close.
 He has no choice, he has to bring his sword up between us to protect himself.
 My move forces his sword back at his torso, but he holds the strike from making contact with him.

-This time Joe is more aggressive, and attacks.
-I settle for countering the first few strikes, then step forward when he’s expecting a retreat by me.
+This time Joe is more aggressive, and he attacks.
+I settle for countering the first few strikes, then I step forward when he’s expecting a retreat by me.
 I use my left arm to block his forearm, because his sword is now behind me, and I turn my right side a little away so I can have enough space between my right shoulder and his body to bring my sword in to make contact just above his heart with a thrust.
 The umpire calls a halt, and we part.
 He soon declares a death stroke by me.
 Joe nods again.

 The restart has us both move around in a circle while we look for an opportunity.
-Joe has ceased underestimating my ability while I now know he’s very skilled, and able to adjust to new situations.
+Joe has ceased underestimating my ability while I now know he’s very skilled, and he’s able to adjust to new situations.
 The circle tightens, and we clash blades several times while we continue to move.
 Then Joe uses a fancy little twisted wrist move that catches my sword near the tip to push it aside, leaving him with an inside track.
 He lunges.
 I can’t avoid the hit, so I dive down, and to the side, to minimise the contact while I toss my sword from my right hand across to my left hand.
 I catch it, and reach up to stab at his chest.
 Both swords make contact just before I hit the floor near his left foot, and roll away.
 The umpire declares I gave Joe a severe cut while he gave me a disabling blow.
 If the fight had been real, and back in Roman times, we both would likely have died from the wounds.
 As it is, I get my two touches while he gets one.
 We smile at each other while we start to take the gear off.

 I bow, and say, “I’ll pick Meredith up to go have dinner at Pat’s Place before the dance on the night.”
 He nods his agreement, so I turn to Meredith.
 “You have Lia’s phone number?”
-A nod ‘yes.’
+A nod yes.
 “Good, call her to arrange to go get you a new dress at my expense.
 Choose well, I can afford it.”
 She looks surprised when she nods her agreement.
 I can see Joe giving me an odd look while I finish wiping the sweat off, and hand the towel to one of the staff.
 With my clothes straightened I go to shake hands with Joe, then turn, and start to leave.

 I’m facing the door, in mid-step toward it, when it opens to let Mr Benson walk in wearing a set of fencing clothes.
 I didn’t think fencing was that popular here in the USA, but I must be mistaken.
 He stops, looks at me, blinks, and smiles.
 He walks toward me while holding out his hand, “Mister Adams, I’m glad I finally get a chance to meet you in person.
 Please accept my apologies for the problem with that quote, and your visit to my office.
 Things have changed.
 And thank you for allowing Small and Little to sub-contract all that work to us.”